A Positivity Criterion for the Wave Equation and Global Existence of Large Solutions: Introduction

 However, equation (\ref{eq_fritz}) has a better than expected behavior, because it satisfies the null condition (see \cite{klainer} or \cite{christo}; in fact, this equation is the canonical example of an equation that satisfies the null condition).
 Therefore, small initial data lead to global solutions.

-For large data, global solutions to wave equations satisfying the null condition have been constructed by e.g.\ \cite{wang}, \cite{shiwu}, \cite{mpy}, \cite{loy}.
+For large data, global solutions to wave equations satisfying the null condition have been constructed by e.g.~\cite{wang}, \cite{shiwu}, \cite{mpy}, \cite{loy}.
 The paper \cite{li} proves global well-posedness for arbitrary large initial data for a supercritical wave equation, using its specific structure (as we also do below, but for another equation and using a different structure).

 The most important fact about equation (\ref{eq_fritz}) is that by the substitution $v=e^{-u}$ it reduces to a linear wave equation on $\R^{3+1}$, that is $v_{tt}-\Delta v=0$.
-This transformation was suggested by Nirenberg and was first used in \cite{klainerman}.
+This transformation was suggested by Nirenberg and was first used in \cite{klainerman}, so we call (\ref{eq_fritz}) Nirenberg's equation.

-Consequently, this equation has an infinite number of conserved quantities, i.e.\ $\|(e^{-u}-1, e^{-u} u_t)\|_{\dot H^k \times \dot H^{k-1}}$.
+Consequently, this equation has an infinite number of conserved quantities, i.e.~$\|(e^{-u}-1, e^{-u} u_t)\|_{\dot H^k \times \dot H^{k-1}}$.
 However, these quantities are not coercive, so cannot be used to always prove the global existence of solutions.

 For example, the conserved energy has the form

 If $u \to +\infty$ then energy no longer controls the $\dot H^1 \times L^2$ norm of the solution.
 The same applies to the higher order conserved quantities.